Adam0-git/student/navigation/about.md

 ## As a conversation Starter
 Favorite Video Games:
-Limbus Company
+Limbus Company,
-Honkai Star Rail
+Honkai Star Rail,
-Wuthering Waves
+Wuthering Waves,
-Geometry Dash
+Geometry Dash,

 Favorite Anime I watch:
-Frieren
+Frieren,
-Solo Leveling
+Solo Leveling,
-Jujutsu Kaisen
+Jujutsu Kaisen,

 Favorite Songs:
-Hero by Mili
+Hero by Mili,
-Compass by Mili
+Compass by Mili,
-Through Patches of Violet by Mili
+Through Patches of Violet by Mili,
-Frostbite by Ohaikou Music
+Frostbite by Ohaikou Music,

-Here are some places I have been to.
+Here are some places I have lived

 <comment>
 Flags are made using Wikipedia images